Sustainability reporting: Initiatives

-The key drivers for the quality of sustainability reports are the guidelines of the Global Reporting Initiative (GRI), because it is the most widely used benchmark by companies worldwide given its reliability.
+The key drivers for the quality of sustainability reports are the Standards of the Global Reporting Initiative (GRI), because it is the most widely used benchmark by companies worldwide given its reliability.
 It provides opportunities for comparison of information related to the economic, environmental, and social impact of undertakings internationally.
 In addition, the SDG Compass has been created by GRI, the UN Global Compact and the World Business Council for Sustainable Development (WBCSD) with the aim of linking the GRI standards to the Sustainable Development Goals.
 This document provides guidance on how to report the company’s contribution to the SDGs by leveraging the GRI standards.

 A series of other initiatives exist among which we can mention the most prominent ones on the sustainability and CSR reporting scene: